Are images ever removed from the site?

 On our club website, your profile image represents your gallery.
 On the gallery home page, visitors will see only your profile image and your artist name.
 They will click on your profile image to enter your gallery.

 How do I get a profile image for my gallery?

 If you don’t specify otherwise, the club administrators will automatically turn the first art image you send to us into your profile image.
 If you would like us to use a different image at any point, simply email us specifying which image you would prefer for your profile image.

 How many images can I have in my gallery?

 Currently we have a limit of ten images per gallery.
-If you submit an image to the group art challenge gallery, without adding that image to your personal gallery, then you can have additional images on the club website.
+If you submit an image to the Creation Station gallery, without adding that image to your personal gallery, then you can have additional images on the club website.
 If you already have ten images in your gallery and want to add a new image, you can submit the new image and specify which image you would like it to replace.